raspberrypilearning/flower-generator/en/step_2.md

 --- task ---

-Move your petal so the bottom is in the centre.
+Move your petal so its bottom is the centre.

 ![screenshot](images/flower-crosshair-annotated.png)

-You may find it easier to zoom out to do this.
+Doing this may be easier if you zoom out.

 --- /task ---